John Hill (botanist): Work

 His first publication was a translation of Theophrastus's History of Stones (1746).
 From this time forward he was an indefatigable writer.
 He edited The British Magazine (1746–1750), and for two years (1751–1753) he wrote a daily letter, "The Inspector," for the London Advertiser and Literary Gazette.
 He also produced novels, plays and scientific works; and was a major contributor to the supplement of Ephraim Chambers's Cyclopaedia.

+In Hill's 1754 book Urania: or, A Compleat View of the Heavens, he introduced 15 new constellations, representing creatures such as a toad (Bufo), a leech (Hirudo), a spider (Aranea), an earthworm (Lumbricus), and a slug (Limax).
+These constellations may simply have been intended as a joke; they never caught on with astronomers and are now disused (see Former constellations).

 From 1759 to 1775 he was engaged on a huge botanical work, The Vegetable System (26 folio volumes), illustrated by 1,600 copper-plate engravings and published (plain) at thirty-eight guineas, and (coloured) at one hundred and sixty guineas.
 Hill's botanical labours were undertaken at the request of his patron, Lord Bute, and he was rewarded by the Order of Vasa from the King of Sweden in 1774.
+Hill used the Linnean binomial system first in his Flora Britannica (1760) and then from his second volume of The Vegetable System in 1761.
+He thus became the first English writer to adopt it.
+He however did not follow the taxonomic system of Linnaeus who commented that his book was one with beautiful plates but making him feel like weeping for it lacked "botanical science".
+Hill however liked English names and invented them for plants that did not occur in the English-speaking world.

 Of the seventy-six separate works with which he is credited in the Dictionary of National Biography, the most valuable are those that deal with botany.
 He is reputed to have been the author of the second part of The Oeconomy of Human Life (1751), the first part of which is by Lord Chesterfield, and Hannah Glasse's famous manual of cookery was generally ascribed to him (see Boswell, ed.
 Hill, iii.
 285).
 Samuel Johnson said of him that he was "an ingenious man, but had no veracity."

 John Hill's often provocative and scurrilous writings involved him in many quarrels, both in the field of science and that of literature.